Textualize/textual/docs/guide/compound.md

 ## `DatePicker`

 We implement a `DatePicker` widget at the expense of the widget `EditableText`, but programmers do not need to know that.
-Thus, we do not want the messages `EditableText.Display` and `EditableText.Edit` to be posted when using a `DatePicker`.
+This means, we do not want the messages `EditableText.Display` and `EditableText.Edit` to be posted when using a `DatePicker`.

 In the widget `DatePicker`, we define more appropriate messages to post when the date is selected and cleared.
-Then, when we receive a message `Display` or `Edit` from the superclass, we stop it from bubbling with the method [`.stop`][textual.message.Message.stop] and post our custom `DatePicker` messages instead:
+Thus, when we receive a message `Display` or `Edit` from the superclass, we stop it from bubbling with the method [`.stop`][textual.message.Message.stop] and post our custom `DatePicker` messages instead:

 ```py hl_lines="12 15 22 30"
 --8<-- "docs/examples/guide/compound/date_picker_messages.py"